 Traditionally, writing is just taught in English Class.
 At Studia Nova, writing is an essential component of all our courses.
 While English class focuses on the mechanics of good writing, all courses require written work to demonstrate comprehension.
 We call this approach writing through the curriculum.

 Mathematics requires both a sufficient number of problems to be completed as well as sufficiently challenging problems to solidify concepts for future learning.
 Our mathematics program is mastery based where abilities must be fully demonstrated before progressing to the next mathematical concept.
 Mathematics is a ladder, a student misses too many steps and they find they can not proceed to the next level.
 Studia Nova provides math courses through first semester Calculus.

 Early science encourages curiosity over rote memory.
-Students learn through inquiry based methods, intriguing multimedia content, live demonstration labs, and conceptual writing assignments.
+Students learn through inquiry based methods, intriguing multimedia content, and conceptual writing assignments.
 Early science should inspire a love of the natural world, train the observant eye, and inspire curiosity in physical phenomena.
 High school science becomes more rigorous to either prepare for college level study or to empower the student with the foundations needed to become science literate citizens.

 Studia Nova’s writing through the curricula approach is applied to all humanities, from social science to world history.
 Students read less didactic text and more complete works.
 At the same time, Studia Nova takes full advantage of exceptional multimedia content developed by unique creators who are passionate about the humanities, so that students experience a variety of learning approaches.

 Our approach to elective learning is to enhance a student’s life long learning skills.
 Electives are meant to open the mind and expose students to new ideas and activities.
 Studia Nova curates a variety of online classes for student electives and monitors their timely completion.
 The most important idea we want our students to understand is that there is almost no limit to what can be learned online, and the twenty-first century is the century of academic freedom.